rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 And because the sequence of instructions, which the current fragment represents, has input errors, WC has no other option than to throw an exception.
-That is, WC can only cancel to process the current document.
+That is, WC can only cancel to index the current document.
 As a consequence, no one will be able to find that document by using WC's search engine.

-In essence, and if each web crawler would act the same pedantic way, then most of the World Wide Web could no longer be found.
+In essence, and if any web crawler would act the same pedantic way, then most of the World Wide Web could no longer be found.
 The World Wide Web as we know it would cease to exist.
 Poof, just like that.